sparks-baird/xtal2png/reports/paper.md

 debugging, and playing GitHub phone tag with the developers before you can (maybe) get preliminary results, `xtal2png` lets you get those results using the default instructions on the repository, assuming the instructions can be run without error.
-While there are other invertible representations for crystal structure [@xieCrystalDiffusionVariational2022,@renInvertibleCrystallographicRepresentation2022a] as well as cross-domain conversions such as converting between molecules as strings [@weiningerSMILESChemicalLanguage1988], to our knowledge, this is the first package that
+While there are other invertible representations for crystal structures [@xieCrystalDiffusionVariational2022,@renInvertibleCrystallographicRepresentation2022a] as well as cross-domain conversions such as converting between molecules as strings [@weiningerSMILESChemicalLanguage1988], to our knowledge, this is the first package that